HiPERCAM/hipercam/docs/reduction.rst

       raise HipercamError(
   hipercam.core.HipercamError: failed to find any enclosing window for window label = E1

-is a good sign that you have a problem with a mis-match between a calibration file and the data.
+is a good sign that you have a problem with a format mis-match between a calibration file and the data.
 In this case the bias frame selected was taken with 2x2 binning while the data were unbinned, and so it was impossible for it to recover.
 NB The code does attempt to go the other